robinonsay/robinonsay.github.io/_posts/2018-11-28-facial-recognition_tutorial.markdown

 ```

-It's computationally faster to process a grayscale image.
+Its computationally faster to process a grayscale image.
 By converting the image to grayscale, we eliminate 2 dimensions from our image.
 This is a result of mapping the RGB values to 1 grayscale value.
 The weights used are determined by the following [grayscale equation](https://en.wikipedia.org/wiki/Grayscale):
+$$

-$$Y' = 0.2989R' + 0.5870G' + 0.1140B'$$
+Y' = 0.2989R' + 0.5870G' + 0.1140B'
+$$

 ```python